 A mediator is a neutral and impartial person.
 Neutrality means that one does not have an interest or stake in the outcome.
 Impartiality means that one does not take sides.
 Both are essential to the process, and for retaining the confidence of both parties.
 The mediator is skilled at helping people come together in agreement.
 The mediator also writes up the agreement that is memorialized in documents that are presented to the court.

-I have developed effective mediation and coaching skills t help people ts and responsibilities.”
-This pits the parties against each other, unnecessarily.
+LITIGATION (COURT MODEL): This pits the parties against each other, unnecessarily.
 The spouses become litigants in a system that itself creates tension and conflict.
 Often, the ability to communicate, trust, and co-parent with the other spouse is destroyed by the process.